Here are the top ten things to do in New Braunfels, plus where to eat.

 New Braunfels, TX, is known for its quaint German town and the Texas Family Waterpark Schlitterbahn.
-This Texas town has been on my radar for quite a while, and it wasn’t until recently that I visited with my family in tow.
-Here are fun adventures in New Braunfels for families.
+This Texas town has been on my radar for quite a while, but it wasn’t until recently that I visited with my family.
+New Braunfels for families

+We sure think it is!
 When you think of New Braunfels, one sure thing is water!
-From the world-famous Schlitterbahn Waterpark to two rivers known for tubing on hot summer days, no doubt water should be on any New Braunfels itinerary.
+From the world-famous Schlitterbahn Waterpark to two rivers known for tubing on hot summer days, water should be on any New Braunfels itinerary.

 The well-known Schlitterbahn New Braunfels Waterpark is just off the banks of the Comal River, features 70 acres of fun, and offers resort accommodations for its guests.
 With seven different accommodations, your family might not want to leave.
 Making memories is what families do here.